-Hardy [49, p.
+Hardy [52, p.
 485] remarks that his "own theorem was discovered as a by-product of my own attempt to find a really simple and elementary proof of Hilbert's."
 He reproduces Elliott's proof of (1.8), writing "it can hardly be possible to find a proof more concise or elegant" and also "I have given nine [proofs] in a lecture in Oxford, and more have been found since then."
-(See [49, p.
+(See [52, p.
 488].)

-- 1.4.
-Our Intentions and Further Notation.
+1.4.
+Our Motivation and Intentions.
 We wish to emulate Hardy and to present proofs that are either elementary, bright and amusing, concise or elegant- ideally all at the same time!
-In doing so we note that: - $\zeta(3)$, while provably irrational, is still quite mysterious, see [31] and [7].
-Identities for $\zeta(3)$ are abundant.
-One of our favourites is Broadhurst's binary BBP formula given in [27].
-(See [6, Chapter 3] for the digit properties of such formulae.):
+In doing so we note that:

+(1) $\zeta(3)$, while provably irrational, is still quite mysterious, see [34, 13] and [9].
+Hence, exposing more relationships and approaches can only help.
+We certainly hope one of them will lead to a proof of conjecture (1.6).